psychemedia/storytelling-notes/blacksmith-tales.md

 "If you let me down,’’ says Death, says he, ‘‘I will give you sparings for forty years.’’

-The Tinker, he agreed ; and he let Death go, and there was plenty dying after that.
+The Tinker, he agreed; and he let Death go, and there was plenty dying after that.

 At the end of the forty years, Death come to the Tinker and told him his time was up.